Hoya

 Street and reportage photography: UV or protective filters for lens protection without affecting the image.

-Videography: ND filters for fluid motion, mist filters for atmospheric scenes.
+Videography: ND filters for smooth motion, mist filters for atmospheric scenes.

 Macro and infrared photography: Special filters for close-ups or experimental effects.

-Hoya is known for its first-class workmanship, with strict quality controls and production in Japan or the Philippines.
-Each filter undergoes spectrophotometer testing and ultrasonic cleaning to ensure the highest standards.
+Hoya is known for its first-class workmanship, with rigorous quality controls and production in Japan or the Philippines.
+Every filter undergoes testing with spectrophotometers and ultrasonic cleaning to ensure the highest standards.
 The brand has held its own against competitors such as B+W and K&F Concept and enjoys an excellent reputation among photographers worldwide.
-The revival of analog photography and the growing demand for cine effects have strengthened Hoya's position, as demonstrated by posts on X praising the clarity of HD nano Mk II filters or the versatility of ND kits.
-Through partnerships with Kenko Tokina and retailers worldwide, Hoya remains a favorite among retailers.
+The resurgence of analog photography and the growing demand for cine effects have strengthened Hoya's position, as evidenced by posts on X praising the clarity of HD nano Mk II filters or the versatility of ND kits.
+Through partnerships with Kenko Tokina and distributors worldwide, Hoya remains a favorite in the trade.

-Hoya combines precision, innovation, and durability to provide photographers and videographers with high-quality filters that support creative visions in every shooting situation.
+Hoya combines precision, innovation, and durability to offer photographers and videographers high-quality filters that support creative visions in every shooting situation.